 Antioxidants are substances that fight free radicals (reactive molecules that can damage your cells.)
 Many scientists believe that antioxidants from foods and beverages are better for your health than antioxidant supplements.

 Removing these toxins from the body is an effective way to improve overall health.
 In fact, studies have shown drinking kombucha regularly reduces liver toxicity caused by dangerous chemicals by 70% in some cases.
-A huge boost for detoxification, damage repair, and digestion!
+These kombucha benefits are a huge boost for detoxification, damage repair, and digestion!

 2. Kombucha Is A Potential Source Of Probiotics